dd9jn/rfc4880bis/crypto-refresh.md

 Any failure of the MDC indicates that the message has been modified and MUST be treated as a security problem.
 Failures include a difference in the hash values, but also the absence of an MDC packet, or an MDC packet in any position other than the end of the plaintext.
 Any failure SHOULD be reported to the user.

-Note: future designs of new versions of this packet should consider rollback attacks since it will be possible for an attacker to change the version back to 1.

 >   NON-NORMATIVE EXPLANATION
 >